publicmike/TestGit/README.md

 # TestGit
-This is for testing GiT
+This is for testing GiT anf practice